Banner Health

 • Scalp ringworm (tinea capitis): This type of ringworm causes itchy, scaly patches and hair loss.

-• Nail infection (tinea unguium or onychomycosis): This is an infection of the toenails and sometimes fingernails.
+• Tinea unguium (onychomycosis): This is an infection of the toenails and sometimes fingernails.
 It can cause nails to become thicker, discolored and deformed.

 Who gets ringworm?

-Anyone can get ringworm.
-However, it’s more common in children and people who:
+Anyone can get ringworm, but it’s more common in children and people who:

 • Play contact sports like wrestling (skin to skin contact)